 As a kid — and even a teen — I used to be very shy.
 I’m still not super talkative, but I have realized how being super shy held me back in many ways.
 My first part-time job doing in-store demonstrations allowed me to break out of my shell and speak up more.

 Since my job involved approaching people and asking them to try my product, I had no time to worry about rejection or what people thought about me.
-After a while, I realized that speaking up wasn’t so bad – it’s all about how you carry yourself.
+After a while, I realized that speaking up wasn’t so bad — it’s all about how you carry yourself.
 You’ll be surprised by how many people actually want to hear what you have to say.